 Rui-Yang Zhang

 I am currently a second year Computational Statistics and Machine Learning PhD student of STOR-i CDT at Lancaster University and am supported by ARC TIDE Hub in Australia.
-My supervisors are Henry Moss and David Leslie at Lancaster, as well as Lachlan Astfalck and Edward Cripps at UWA.
+My supervisors are Henry Moss, David Leslie, Lachlan Astfalck and Edward Cripps.

 I am broadly interested in the decision aspect of Bayesian computational statistics and machine learning.
 In particular, my research focuses on developing sequential Bayesian designs – such as active learning and Bayesian optimization – for a wide range of application areas including probabilistic numerics and ocean engineering.
 I am also exploring what post-Bayesian ideas could offer for more robust, efficient decision-making.